Buy-to-let property investments

-From April 2017 the higher and additional rates of relief will be phased out and restricted to 20% for all landlords by April 2020.
+From April 2017, higher and additional rates of relief are being phased out and will be restricted to 20% for all landlords by April 2020.

 If you make a profit when you sell your buy-to-let property, you’ll be liable to pay Capital Gains Tax.

 The kinds of consumer protection that cover most investments don’t apply to buy-to-let properties.